Leviathan36/kaboom/README.md

 ### 𝑬𝒕𝒉𝒊𝒄𝒂𝒍 𝑹𝒆𝒔𝒑𝒐𝒏𝒔𝒊𝒃𝒊𝒍𝒊𝒕𝒚: 𝑻𝒉𝒆 𝑲𝒂𝒃𝒐𝒐𝒎-𝑨𝑷𝑻 𝑫𝒊𝒔𝒄𝒍𝒂𝒊𝒎𝒆𝒓

-Kaboom-APT is a tool of empowerment, carefully crafted for cybersecurity professionals striving to enhance their capabilities.
+  <i>Kaboom-APT is a tool of empowerment, carefully crafted for cybersecurity professionals striving to enhance their capabilities.
 While the potential it holds is awe-inspiring, it comes hand in hand with a profound responsibility.
-As you embark on your journey with Kaboom-APT, we emphasize the need for ethical conduct, responsible use, and a steadfast commitment to upholding the principles of cybersecurity.
+As you embark on your journey with Kaboom-APT, we emphasize the need for ethical conduct, responsible use, and a steadfast commitment to upholding the principles of cybersecurity.Kaboom is a tool designed to empower cybersecurity professionals, but its power comes with an inherent responsibility.
+We stress the importance of ethical conduct and responsible use.
+The authors and contributors behind Kaboom underline several crucial principles:Responsible Usage: Kaboom is intended solely for legitimate and ethical penetration testing.
+It should never be employed for malicious or unlawful activities, aligning with the highest standards of professional conduct.
+Authorized Testing: Prior authorization is essential before using Kaboom for penetration testing.
+Unauthorized use can lead to unintended consequences and legal actions.Informed Consent: Always ensure that you have obtained informed consent from system or network owners before conducting tests.
+Transparent communication is key.Respect for Privacy: Uphold privacy and confidentiality during testing, refraining from accessing or sharing sensitive information without proper authorization.
+Limited Scope: Use Kaboom with discretion to avoid disruptions or harm to systems.
+Excessive scanning should be avoided.</i>

 <p align="center"><img src="https://github.com/Leviathan36/kaboom/blob/master/kaboom_images/logo.png" width="100%" height="auto">